 People also want to see some kind of representation of themselves and their kin within your online presence.
 It’s the same effect as when we walk into a restaurant and it’s empty and we feel concerned as to why it is empty.
 We have a need to see others who are similar to us in order for us to feel comfortable committing ourselves socially to a situation and to avoid awkwardness and negative experiences.
 Our business presence also needs to be helpful and serve a purpose.

 Websites are nearly always the top 3 brand touch-points that consumers experience before committing to a purchasing decision, so personalising your digital presence, and giving your audiences an engaging and remarkable experience with the right level of information is absolutely mandatory.

 To understand how personalisation can improve the customer experience, it is worth noting now, that you must must must have an unhealthy knowledge of your customers and what’s important to them.
-Stalk them, groom them, research them and yes….the biggest one…talk to them!
+Stalk them, research them and yes….the biggest one…talk to them!
 Your best insights will always come from listening.

 When we know who they are, why they are on the website and what they require, we can plan the user-journey and personalise the experience to optimise the journey from landing to conversion.

 I could rattle on for hours about this using words which would put you to sleep, but I’m not that cruel.
 So here’s some top tips of things to consider for personalising your website to improve your customer’s experience.